Herman Melville: Gender studies

 This awareness of a double motive haunts both books and ultimately destroys their protagonists who would not fully acknowledge the dark underside of their idealism.
 The epistemological quest and the transcendental quest for love and belief are consequently sullied by the erotic.

 Rosenberg says that Melville fully explores the theme of sexuality in his major epic poem, Clarel.
 When the narrator is separated from Ruth, with whom he has fallen in love, he is free to explore other sexual (and religious) possibilities before deciding at the end of the poem to participate in the ritualistic order represented by marriage.
 In the course of the poem, "he considers every form of sexual orientation – celibacy, homosexuality, hedonism, and heterosexuality – raising the same kinds of questions as when he considers Islam or Democracy".

 Some passages and sections of Melville's works demonstrate his willingness to address all forms of sexuality, including the homoerotic, in his works.
 Commonly noted examples from Moby-Dick are the "marriage bed" episode involving Ishmael and Queequeg, who sleep with their arms wrapped around each other (Chapter 4, "The Counterpane" and Chapter 10, "A Bosom Friend"); and the "Squeeze of the Hand" (Chapter 94) describing the camaraderie of sailors' extracting spermaceti from a dead whale.
 Clarel recognizes the homoerotic potential of its eponymous protagonist, including, in a fairly explicit passage, an erection provoked by the figure of a male interlocutor, Lyonesse.
 In addition, Rosenberg notes that Billy Budd's physical attractiveness is described in quasi-feminine terms: "As the Handsome Sailor, Billy Budd's position aboard the seventy-four was something analogous to that of a rustic beauty transplanted from the provinces and brought into competition with the highborn dames of the court".

 Law and literature

-Melville has been useful in the field of law and literature.
+Melville has been cited in the field of law and literature.
 The chapter "Fast-Fish and Loose-Fish" in Moby-Dick, for instance, challenges concepts of property rights.
 In Billy Budd, a handsome and popular young sailor strikes and inadvertently kills the ship's master-at-arms.
 The ship's captain immediately convenes a court-martial at which he urges the court to convict and sentence Billy to death.
 Critics debate Melville's intention.
 Some see the contradiction between unbending legalism and malleable moral principles.
 Other critics have argued that the captain manipulated and misrepresented the applicable laws.